JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards-general.md

-- Download a board schema, share boards, or duplicate board, as well as edit the board layout, including adding charts:
+- Download a board as a PDF or JSON schema, share boards, or duplicate boards, as well as edit the board layout, including adding charts: